Viktor-83/Git-HowTo/README.md

 ```
 From commit C:&nbsp;

-git reset --soft A   // will move HEAD and branch to commit A; staging and working directory will still be at state of C.
+git reset --soft A   // will move HEAD and branch to commit A; staging and working directory will still be at state of C.&nbsp;

-git reset --mixed A  // will move HEAD and branch to commit A, and staging; working directory will still be at state of C.
+git reset --mixed A  // will move HEAD and branch to commit A, and staging; working directory will still be at state of C.&nbsp;

 git reset --hard A  // will move HEAD and branch to commit A, staging and working directory; you will go back to the state of A completely.